Do you need a speaker or workshop facilitator for your club or organization?

 Gardening for the birds: Increase the number and variety of birds in your yard by designing a garden that provides the food niches, nesting sites, shelter, water, and safety that birds need.
 Speaker: Joyce Hostyn

-Reimagining hedges: Why put up a fence when you can have a biodiverse flowering, edible green wall?
+Reimagining hedges: designing a native hedge: Why put up a fence when you can create multi-season beauty and provide wildlife habitat by designing a native hedgerow?
 Use hedges to create garden rooms, provide privacy & screening, grow edible fruits, nuts & berries while also offering shelter to birds and other wildlife.
-Hedgerows are a beautiful, low maintenance alternative to fences.
 Speaker: Joyce Hostyn

 Embracing ecology, magic and wonder